imranhsayed/graphql-workshop/README.md

 ## Common Commands :computer:

+You can run these commands from root directory.

-1. `npm run dev` runs webpack-dev-server for frontend on port 3000 in watch mode and backend server on port 5000. ( Uses concurrently package to run the two servers together ).
+1. `npm run dev` runs webpack-dev-server for frontend on port 3000 in watch mode and backend server on port 5000. ( Uses concurrently package to run the two servers together, so the below two command are not required to run if you run this ).
+2. `npm run dev:client` starts webpack dev server for React on port `5000`
+3. `npm run dev:server` starts nodejs server on port `3000`

 ## License